A few things you should know about international transaction fees

 Under the Visa scheme, if the purchase is made in United States dollars, Canadian dollars, New Zealand dollars, Singapore dollars, Pounds Sterling, Euros or Japanese Yen then the amount will be converted directly into Australian dollars.
 Purchases made in any other foreign currency will be converted into United States dollars before being converted into Australian dollars.
 The online conversion rate calculator shows you the indicative rates set by Visa for these conversions.

-You’ll also incur the international transaction fee of 3% of the Australian dollar value of the international transaction.
-Some merchants may also charge additional fees, so choosing this option can be more costly.
+You won’t incur an international transaction fee , however some merchants may charge additional fees, so choosing this option can be more costly.

 You might come across dynamic currency conversion if you’re: